-Old town was much different then I expected, in a good way.
+The first time I visited Old Town Sacramento was much different then I expected, in a good way.
 I pictured it more like the older areas of San Diego, which still generally resemble the rest of the city; however, for Old Town Sacramento this was far from the case.
 The area itself resembled more of a cowboy town in the old west.
-It was great, there were saloons and shops, all to the backdrop of a time that is all but lost.
+It had a collection of saloons, shops, museums and stores all with a facade from an older era.

 Munchies Salt Water Taffy